 The Future of Driverless Cars and Insurance: Who Pays?

-When I hear the phrase “driverless cars,” all I really want to know is if my insurance premiums are going to go down.
+When we hear the phrase “driverless cars,” all we really want to know is if our insurance premiums are going to go down.
 The answer is yes—but it’s not that simple.

 Despite the accidents, advancements in driverless technology are progressing every day.
 It’s reasonable to expect that most of us (especially those of us in major metropolitan areas) will see driverless cars on the road every day by 2022, according to David Macknin, President and CEO of Alper Services, a national insurance brokerage headquartered in Chicago.